Posted by Dave Kaplan

 Consumers and Budtenders Need Better Vape Educations

 Ask a budtender about a specific strain of dried flower and you’re likely to get a full rundown of the product’s composition, including its cannabinoid content, terpene profile, potency, origin and cultivation method.
 You may even receive some dosage advice.

-Ask that same budtender about what sets a specific cannabis vape product apart from its competitors, however, and you’re likely to get a completely different answer—or lack thereof, more accurately!
+Ask that same budtender about what sets a specific cannabis vape product apart from its competitors, however, and you’re likely to get a completely different answer—or lack thereof!
 Aside from reading off whatever information is printed on the product’s package, most budtenders won’t be able to tell you much about the vape hardware itself or the extract housed within.

 The lack of vape knowledge at the retail and consumer levels is understandable.
-After all, the cannabis vape space is still in its infancy, especially in Canada where cannabis vape products have only been on retail shelves for six months.
-But it is a problem nonetheless, given the efforts you’ve taken to perfect your extract and select vape hardware that matches and elevates it.
+After all, the cannabis vape space is still somewhat in its infancy.
+But it is a problem nonetheless, given the efforts brands have taken to perfect their extracts and select vape hardware that matches and elevates them.

 Why Customer Education is So Important for Cannabis Vape Products: